archeryue/LearnWebInTen/day5.md

-# UI framework which works well with Vue.js
+# CSS framework which works well with Vue.js

+## Framework vs Library
+ - Framework: a solution & some relevant tools.
+ - Library: a set of reusable components.

 ## CSS framework: Tailwind CSS
  - CSS: try to manage complex style configs all around HTML tags.